INCI: Butyrospermum Parkii (Shea Butter)

 Saponification Value: 180 mg KOH / g of Fat

-This shea butter has a higher melt point for the formulations which easily have issue with fractionation.
+This shea butter has a higher melt point for the formulations, which easily have issues with fractionation.
 Shea butter is truly an exquisite fat used in the manufacture of soaps and cosmetics.
 However, the problem with shea butter fractionating can be frustrating.
 What is a person to do?
 Get High Melt Point Shea, of course!

-High Melt Point Shea has a melting point of 104 to 113°F, vs the regular Shea Butter which has a melting point of 89 to 100°F.
+High Melt Point Shea has a melting point of 104°F to 113°F, vs. the regular Shea Butter, which has a melting point of 89°F to 100°F.

-This butter is a best used when final product is pure shea butter, or when the final product has a high percentage of shea like lip balm.
-Cold process soap is not the best use here, because the cost is higher and no discernible difference will be noted.
-If you have made a product that you can feel the grainy fractionation from being exposed to warmer ambient temperatures, then you now know how to fix the problem.
+This butter is best used when the final product is pure shea butter or when the final product has a high percentage of shea like lip balm.
+Cold process soap is not the best use here because the cost is higher, and no discernible difference will be noted.
+If you have made a product that you can feel the grainy fractionation from being exposed to warmer ambient temperatures, you now know how to fix the problem.